- What Is a Project Status Report?

 Other Types of Status Reports

 Status reports are just one of the many reports project managers use to keep updated on the progress of their projects.
 Status is more general, while others focus on specific aspects of the project.
-Some of the more common ones follow.
+Some of the more common status reporting alternatives follow.

 Every project is made up of tasks, often lots of them.
 You need a report to keep track of them all.

 Get all your project tasks collected in one place.
-Filter the report to show the status of each task to see if there are any bottlenecks holding up progress.
+Filter the report to show the status of each task to see if there are any roadblocks or bottlenecks holding up progress.
+You need to take care of issues before they affect your project’s timeline.

 Teams log their hours on timesheets to submit to managers for payroll.
 Timesheets are also another way to track progress on a project by monitoring the hours logged on tasks.

-View the timesheet of selected team members and know the hours they worked over a range of time.
+View the timesheet of selected team members and know the hours they worked over a range of time using online project management software.

 Keeping track of when your team can work, when they have paid time off or there’s a holiday is critical to scheduling and workload management.